AllenInstitute/GLIFS_ASC/README.md

 - main/models/neurons: defines a GLIFR class for the rate based neuronal model, and a RNNC class for a vanilla RNN cell
 - main/models/networks: defines a neural network using GLIFRs, a neural network using RNNCs, and a neural network using LSTMCell
 - main/utils_train: contains utils functions that demonstrate how to train networks
-- main/pattern_generation.py: program for testing sinusoid generation
+- main/pattern_results.py: program for testing sinusoid generation
+- main/mnist_results.py: program for testing SMNIST
-- main/smnist.py: program for testing SMNIST
+- main/mnist_ablation.py: program for testing SMNIST with dropout

 ## Usage
 The GLIFR class enables creation and usage of a differentiable layer of neurons that express biological dynamics including after-spike currents in a rate-based manner.
 One may optimize the neuron's intrinsic parameters (i.e., V_th, k_m, a_j, r_j, k_j) using standard gradient descent.